Cyb3rHacks/SpoofingMadeEasy/README.md

 ### Target Information

-This option will allow you to add/save a Target for future attacks
+This option will allow you to add/save a Target for future attacks.

+If you wish to do this then please select this option:

 ```
 3 #> Target Information            #Save/Change Gateway IP and Target IP for future attacks
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system
+### Starting the DNS Spoof

+1. Select option number 4 and either use the information you saved or, start fresh by adding in new information

+2. Input your network interface.

+3. The attack will start.
+Press ctrl-c to quit and you will be bought back to the SpoofingMadeEasy script.

 ## Built With